MAVANGIRA

 Such allegations ought to have been rebutted by the appellant with

 clear evidence.
-The appellant had a duty to rebut the respondent`s
+The appellant had a duty to rebut the respondent's

-averments and evidence.
-It cannot be said that the court a
+cannot be said that the court a

 quo